rgwood/etl-sheets/Design notes.md

 Can I start small?
 Single formula/transformation per step, keep it simple.

 TransformerService class takes in a formula, applies it to RowData[], gives result.

+Transformation types:

+transform(row): row | row[] | undefined
+row is 1 to 1
+row[] is 1 to many
+undefined is 1 to 0 (a filter)

+column formulae are a special case that can be aggregated and converted to a regular 1-to-1 transformation how to handle these visually?